SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 There are many useful functions that we can use on readable Streams.

-The `.read()` method is used to read the data out of the internal buffer.
+Use the `.read()` method to read the data out of the internal buffer.

 It returns data as a buffer object if no encoding is being specified or if the stream is working in object mode.

 This method accepts a single parameter **size**, which specifies the number of bytes to be read from the internal buffer.

-If no data exist in the buffer then **null** is returned.
+If no data exist in the buffer, then **null** is returned.

 ```js
 readable.read(size);
 ```

-The `.pause()` method is used to stop the flowing mode from emitting data events.
+Use the `.pause()` method to stop the flowing mode from emitting data events.

 Any data that becomes accessible will continue to exist in the internal buffer.